close

 We also need to look no further than the direct sourcing technology arena for even more instances of workforce management innovation.
 WorkLLama is one of the most exciting and groundbreaking platforms in the industry.
 LiveHire’s direct sourcing automation is revolutionizing talent pool strategies.
 Opptly is bringing a new technological voice to the market based on decades of workforce management expertise.

 Companies like Upwork are reconceiving the role of digital staffing by blending a deep talent marketplace with innovative, end-to-end workforce management functionality.
-The Mom Project’s robust technology, deep talent marketplace, and focus on DE&I positions it as a truly unique and inventive solution.
+The Mom Project’s robust technology and deep talent marketplace position it as a truly unique and inventive solution.
 Talmix is bringing to market a unique blend of talent marketplace and direct sourcing functionality.
 Platforms like Prosperix are bringing a Future of Work dynamic into the workforce solutions fold.

 To dig even further into what others in the space are doing, let’s revisit PRO Unlimited’s past 12 months of activity: the company bought leading rate management solution PeopleTicker, expanded its European MSP reach with the acquisition of Brainnet Group, entered into the industry’s first partnership with the unique Eightfold AI, bought fellow market-leading MSP/VMS hybrid Workforce Logiq, and then, most recently, acquired the dynamic direct sourcing platform WillHire.